LassoSoft/LassoGuide/lasso_guide_source/operations/xml.rst

 .. member:: xml_nodeList->item(index::integer)

    Returns the node indicated by the index.
 Indexes start at zero and go up to length-1.
-Returns null if the index is invalid.
+Returns "null" if the index is invalid.

 .. type:: xml_nodeMap